For a list of officers (1968-present) Click here

 Current officers

-President elect: Clayton Good
+President: Clayton Good

 Clayton is a Fisheries Biologist with the Pennsylvania Fish and Boat Commission in the Division of Environmental Services where he provides resource centric comments on state and federal encroachment permit applications and participates in a number of interagency working groups.
 A current focus has been on improving regulatory guidance and best management practices for aquatic organism passage at road stream crossings.
 Clayton has professional working experience with Trout Unlimited, Pennsylvania Department of Environmental Protection and a County Conservation District.
 Clayton is a graduate of Lycoming College with BS in Biology focusing on aquatic ecology, he was active in research with the Lycoming College Clean Water Institute.
 There he found his passion for working with salmonids in headwater ecosystems.
 Clayton is an avid angler and hunter enjoys fly fishing and archery hunting in particular.
 Clayton and his wife enjoy hiking, camping and introducing their two daughters to the abundant outdoor recreation opportunities that Pennsylvania has to offer.

-Executive Committee Member: Jon Niles
+Executive Committee Member: Logan Stenger

 Executive Committee Member: George Merovich, PhD